KlavierGayming/discordbot/README.md

-# Simple (currently music-centered) discord bot with queueing.
+# "Simple" multi-functional discord bot with slash commands
-Idk what else to say here.
-It's like literally what i just told you.
+- Contains music, moderation and fun features.
-**This is kinda *bo***ring
+- Slightly configurable without editing the main python file
-idk what else to put here actually spent like 3 days making this
+- Modular with cogs which are auto-detected and auto-loaded if set up properly.

-Also to run this, you will need `discord.py`, `ytdl-patched` and `ffmpeg` and `nest_asyncio` packages.
-Install them through pip.
+To run this bot, you will need `discord.py`, `ytdl-patched` and `ffmpeg` and `nest_asyncio` packages.
+Install them through pip.<br>
-To run this bot, you will need to create a `token.json` file with the contents being:
+You will also need to create a `token.json` file with the contents being:<br>
 ```json
 {
     "token": "your bot token",